andreamazza89/jq-exercises/readme.md

 # Jq-exercises

-This is a learning project, with the following goals:
+This is a learning project, with the following high-level goals:

 - Build a compiler for a subset of the jq language
 - Use the above to build an app with jq exercises to learn jq
-- Learn jq myself as I do the above
+- Learn jq, and a bit about compilers as I do the above

 ## Short term Goals

 - find out what I don't know
 - define an architecture
 - pick a subset of the language to target
-- implement compiler + interpreter (is that what it's called) for the subset
+- implement compiler + interpreter (is that what it's called?) for the subset

 ## Medium term Goals